ibm-cloud-docs/Backup/reregister.md

    - Vault address
    - Account

     "Account" is the same as the "Account Name" in the [{{site.data.keyword.cloud_notm}} console](/cloud-storage/backup){: external}.
 Typically, it looks like "SLE[account ID]" or "IBME[account ID]".
-For more information about finding the username or changing the backup password, see [Managing username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
+For more information about finding the username or changing the backup password, see [Managing the username and password for the Cloud Backup service](/docs/Backup?topic=Backup-changePassword).
     {: tip}

    - User name